Mike Zunino Player Props: Guardians vs. Mariners

 |Games w/1+ RBI

-- The Mariners pitching staff was 12th in the league last season with a collective 8.7 strikeouts per nine innings.
+- The Mariners pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mariners had the eighth-ranked team ERA across all league pitching staffs (3.59).
+- The Mariners have a 3.33 team ERA that ranks eighth across all league pitching staffs.

-- Mariners pitchers combined to give up 186 total home runs at a clip of 1.1 per game (24th in baseball).
+- Mariners pitchers combine to rank 11th in baseball in home runs allowed (six total, 0.8 per game).

-- Gilbert (0-1) gets the starting nod for the Mariners, his second of the season.
+- Gonzales (0-0) gets the start for the Mariners, his second of the season.

-- The right-hander last appeared on Sunday against the Cleveland Guardians, when he went six innings, allowing one earned run while giving up four hits.
+- The left-hander last appeared on Sunday against the Cleveland Guardians, when he went five innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.